 The undersigned holder of JPMorgan Chase & Co.'s Medium-Term Notes, Series E, Return Notes Linked to the J.P.
-Morgan Strategic Volatility Index due October 31, 2012, CUSIP No. 48125XXQ4 (the "notes") hereby irrevocably elects to exercise, with respect to the principal amount of notes indicated below, as of the date hereof, the right to have you repurchase such notes on the Repurchase Date specified below as described in the product supplement no. 212-A-I, as supplemented by the pricing supplement dated \\\\\\, 20\\\ relating to the notes (collectively, the "Supplement").
+Morgan Strategic Volatility Index due January 31, 2013, CUSIP No. 48125X5L6 (the "notes") hereby irrevocably requests, with respect to the principal amount of notes indicated below, as of the date hereof, that you repurchase such notes on the Repurchase Date specified below as described in the product supplement no. 212-A-I, as supplemented by the pricing supplement dated , 20 relating to the notes (collectively, the "Supplement").
 Terms not defined herein have the meanings given to such terms in the Supplement.

-The undersigned certifies to you that it will (i) instruct its DTC custodian with respect to the notes (specified below) to book a delivery versus payment trade on the relevant Valuation Date with respect to the principal amount of notes specified below at a price per \$1,000 principal amount note determined in the manner described in the Supplement, facing DTC 352 and (ii) cause the DTC custodian to deliver the trade as booked for settlement via DTC at or prior to 10:00 am.
+The undersigned certifies to you that it will (i) instruct its DTC custodian with respect to the notes (specified below) to book a delivery versus payment trade on the relevant Valuation Date with respect to the principal amount of notes specified below at a price per \$1,000 principal amount note determined in the manner described in the Supplement, facing DTC 352 and (ii) cause the DTC custodian to deliver the trade as booked for settlement via DTC at or prior to 10:00 a.m.
 New York City time, on the Repurchase Date.

-\ Subject to adjustment as described in the Supplement.

-Very truly yours, [NAME OF HOLDER]
+[NAME OF HOLDER]

 Name: Title: Telephone: Fax: Email:

-Principal of Notes surrendered for Repurchase:
+Principal Amount of Notes surrendered for Repurchase (in \$1,000 or integral multiples thereof):

-Applicable Valuation Date: \\\\\, 20\\\ Applicable Repurchase Date: \\\\\, 20\\\
+Applicable Valuation Date:, 20 Applicable Repurchase Date:, 20

 DTC # (and any relevant sub-account):

 Contact Name: Telephone:

-Acknowledgment: I acknowledge that the notes specified above will not be repurchased unless all of the requirements specified in the Supplement are satisfied, including the acknowledgment by you or your affiliate of the receipt of this notice on the date hereof.
+Acknowledgment: I acknowledge that the notes specified above will not be repurchased unless all of the requirements specified in the Supplement are satisfied, including the acknowledgment by you or your affiliate of the receipt of this notice on the date hereof (which acknowledgment will serve as evidence of your acceptance of my repurchase request).

-Questions regarding the repurchase requirements of your notes should be directed to dln\repurchase@jpmchase.com.
+Ouestions regarding the repurchase requirements of your notes should be directed to dln_repurchase@jpmchase.com.

-\Subject to adjustment as described in the Supplement.
+Subject to adjustment as described in the Supplement.